khane1996/SpectralAssignment/README.md

 > ` ./SpectralAssignment/0.sh clean `

 - **Scenario 1:**
+*requirements: Bash, unzip, root rights, access to the Internet

-To install scenario 1 ( Host NGINX ) use the following command:
+To install scenario 1 ( Host NGINX ) use the following command as root:
 > ` ./SpectralAssignment/1.sh install `

 Usage: The script will backup current default NGINX website if it exist and replace it with the Spectral assignment page.
-This will only work on fairly standard NGINX installation.
+This will only work on standard NGINX installation that uses /var/www/html as their root folder for default installation.
+(Tested with vanilla Debian 11, Debian 10 and Linuxt Mint 20.3)

+The back is done in /var/www/html.old/html.x
+If the script is called multiple time, the value of x will increase.

+There is no uninstaller for this script as it may do more harm than good in a real environment, or would take more than four hours and a fairly good nginx parser to work properly.

+I am not using virtual websites as they behave very differently depending on whether you are using the official NGINX package or the package from Debian with sites-available/sites-enabled.

+- **Scenario 2:**
+*requirements: Bash, Docker, Minikube, bzip2

+To install scenario 2 (Minikuba with three pods and a front service) user the following command as a Minikube user (generally it means you must be a member of the docker group)
+> ` ./SpectralAssignment/2.sh `

+Usage: the script will import and deploy everything automatically.
+It will then give you the uRL of the place you can go to see the webpage
+The service port will be 32080

+To uninstall scenario 2 use:
+> ` ./SpectralAssignment/2.sh clean `